gritzko/ron/README.md

 UUID coding is as follows:
 * length is 0..8 bytes (0 is a repeat value, see compression above)
-* UUID value/origin has 60 numeric bits; the most significant bit denotes a default flip (same as ` in the Base64 coding), next three bits specify the shared prefix length, in bytes (see above)
+* UUID value/origin has 60 numeric bits encoded by 1..8 bytes; in the first byte, the most significant bit denotes a default flip (same as ` in the Base64 coding), next three bits specify the shared prefix length, in bytes (0..7)

 For example, `0110 0001  1111 0100` is the value part `01` an event UUID `10`, defaults to the object UUID of the same op `1` (flip bit), shares 7 bytes of prefix with the default `111`, the remaining 60-7*8=4 bits are `0100`.
+As with the Base64 coding, we optimize for compression of close UUIDs (ideally, sequential UUIDs).

 ## The math